7eventy7/trackly/README.md

    - Any technical considerations?
 4. Engage with the community in the discussion

 Your feature requests help shape the future of Trackly.
-No suggestion is too small - we appreciate all input from our community!
+No suggestion is too small - we appreciate all input!

 ## 📝 License